At Uplift, we give families the resources they need to cultivate spiritual health at home.

 21 Examples of Spiritual Experiences — Spirituality points to moments where we transcend personality and ego and experience a sense of oneness.
 As this article shows, these experiences can occur regardless of belief or disbelief.
 Our goal at Uplift is to help families have spiritual experiences, experiences that nurture higher well-being.

-7 Qualities of Wisdom: How to Read World Scripture and Why It Still Matters — Wisdom traditions around the world value sacred texts that hold timeless insights as well as horrible passages of misogyny, racism, and brutality.
+7 Qualities of Wisdom: How to Read Wisdom Texts and Why They Still Matter — Religious and philosophical traditions around the world value texts that hold timeless insights.
+Unfortunately these traditions also contain horrible passages of misogyny, racism, and brutality.
 This post explores how to discern the difference and keep the gems.

 Podcast Appearances and Conversations — See a collection of podcast episodes and conversations about Uplift.